brianglass/anastasis/files/monday_matins4.md

 Of the Martyrs.

-That you might put to death the living sin and prove the foe was dead, you had no thought, blest Martyrs, for your bodiesÂ’ death.
+That you might put to death the living sin and prove the foe was dead, you had no thought, blest Martyrs, for your bodies’ death.

 Embellished with sufferings and adorned with robes dyed in blood, O Martyrs, bearing crowns you now stand before the King of all.